 !schedule 5m !ping !schedule 2d !msgsend #announcements @everyone A new update is live! !schedule 14d !remrole @Moderator_In_Training#1234 "Moderator"

 Lists all schedulers that the user created within the server.
-Administrators will be able to see all schedulers created by anyone within the current server.
+Server managers (users with “Manage Server” permissions) will be able to see all schedulers created by anyone within the current server.

 It may take up to a few seconds before a newly added scheduler appears in the list.